-Steps were taken to increase the richness of the dependencies between the Advanced Systems Technology Office (ASTO), responsible for developing advanced sonar technologies, and the submarine sonar systems program office (PMS4252).
-These changes were documented in the semi-annual PMS4252 Acoustic Program Plan (APP; Naval Sea Systems Command [PMS4252], 1994):
+Early steps were taken to increase the richness of the dependencies between the Advanced Systems Technology Office (ASTO), responsible for developing advanced sonar technologies, and the submarine sonar systems program office (PMS4252), responsible for design, engineering, fielding and sustainment of sonar systems.
+These changes were documented in the PMS4252 Acoustic Program Plan (APP) (Naval Sea Systems Command (PMS4252), 30 Sep 1994).